wbing-xu/usa-cemetery-data/README.md

 > If you see an error mentioning `openpyxl` when writing Excel files, double-check that
 > `pip install -r requirements.txt` completed successfully.

 2. Run the crawler (internet access required).
 During the run you will see timestamped progress printed for each state and cemetery, plus a summary when the crawl completes.
-Progress is continually written to `cemetery_checkpoint.csv` so you can resume if the process stops unexpectedly:
+Progress is continually written to `cemetery_checkpoint.csv` so you can resume if the process stops unexpectedly.
+If you want to watch results accumulate in real time, add the `--live-preview` flag to keep a separate CSV updated after every cemetery:

 ```bash
 # Full crawl (slow) with default checkpointing: